cmontella/cse298-quiz1/README.md

 Due: Monday 7/13 at 5:00pm EST

+You may use any resources you see fit (notes, lecture, book, internet), but you may not ask questions of one another.

 ## Description

 Answer the following questions.
 Make at least one commit for each question.